For your edification, here are some things you may be wondering about travel writing as a profession.

 Q: What else can you tell me?

 A: I started as a reporter in London way back in 2000 working on a tiny little financial newsletter, moved into food and drink writing, and for the last few years have specialised in travel and lifestyle stuff.
-I managed the homepage for CNN Travel for five years, launched LE PAN’s website and online strategy and set up a publishing company in Mumbai.
+I managed the homepage for CNN Travel for five years, launched both LE PAN’s and Cathay Pacific’s websites and set up a publishing company in Mumbai.
 I’ve assigned thousands of articles over the years, written several hundred and edited more than I care to remember.

 Q: Should I be reading your blog?